 It's not an urgent care clinic, where walk-ins are welcome, so people needing immediate heart failure treatment call ahead or have their doctors refer them.

-After receiving care at the clinic, people may be sent home with instructions to return for follow-up care at the clinic or their doctor’s office.
-If necessary, some may be admitted to the hospital.
+After receiving care at the clinic, you may be sent home with instructions to return for follow-up care at the clinic or your doctor’s office.
+If necessary, some people may be admitted to the hospital.
 Duke providers will work hand-in-hand with your regular doctor(s) to coordinate and provide a continuum of care that doesn’t disrupt the care your already receiving.

 Living with Heart Failure